pp23/rockchip_image/README.md

 # Boot the OrangePi 5 Plus board

+>**Note:** This uses the original vendor kernel for testing purposes.
+How to run the self-build kernel, see [Testing self-compiled kernel 6.15.7](#testing-self-compiled-kernel-6.15.7)

 It is beneficial to use a USB-UART-Adapter that supports 1500000 bauds datarate.
 Pay attention to the correct wiring!
 OrangePi 5 Plus needs to connect the TX-wire with RX on the board, see also http://www.orangepi.org/orangepiwiki/index.php/Orange_Pi_5_Plus#How_to_use_the_debugging_serial_port

 Start a TTY console on your host machine where the serial-adapter is plugged in: